-With regard to Nun's Island Bridge, which connects Nuns' Island to the Island of Montreal, JCCBI has, during Q1, carried out maintenance work, totalling \$1.8 M, on the existing bridge.
-This work focused on the piers, girders, and the slab, as well as on the instrumentation and special inspections to ensure that risk management of these components is adequate.
+With regard to Nuns' Island Bridge, which connects Nuns' Island to the island of Montreal, JCCBI has, during Q1, carried out maintenance work, totalling \$1.8 M, on the existing bridge.
+This work focused on the piers, girders and on the slab, as well as on the instrumentation and special inspections to ensure that risk management of these components is adequate.

 In June 2012, the federal government announced that JCCBI would be responsible for developing a solution for the temporary replacement of the existing bridge, comprising the construction of a temporary causeway-bridge.
 It is an interim solution while the new bridge for the St. Lawrence corridor is being planned and constructed.
-Construction began in August 2013 and completion in December 2014.
-Completion work will be carried out in June 2015.
-Work totalling \$11.4 M was carried out in Q2.
+Construction began in August 2013 and is expected to be fully completed in June 2015.
+Work in the amount of \$10.2 M was carried out during Q3.
+The commissioning for users was done on October 20, 2014 and the dedicated bus lane was opened in December 2014.